MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/add-single-sign-on-v4.md

 ---
-title: Add single sign-on to your Teams apps
+title: Add single sign-on of Teams Toolkit v4 to your Teams apps
 author: surbhigupta
-description: In this module, learn how to add single sign-on (SSO) of Teams Toolkit, enable SSO support, update your application to use SSO ms.author: surbhigupta ms.localizationpriority: medium ms.topic: overview
+description: In this module, learn how to add single sign-on (SSO) of Teams Toolkit v4, enable SSO support, update your application to use SSO ms.author: surbhigupta ms.localizationpriority: medium ms.topic: overview